Amulya-Yadav/U-Net-PyTorch/README.md

 • Masks are interpreted as binary; if stored as {0, 255}, they are normalized to {0, 1}.
 • Images are resized/normalized in transforms; keep image size consistent across training/eval.
-• For imbalanced foreground, consider stronger augmentation or Dice‑style losses.
+• For imbalanced foreground, consider stronger augmentation or changing the loss / add a weight to a paritucal part.

 ---